aMarCruz/react-native-android-log/README.md

 `INFO` | Priority constant for `Log.i`
 `WARN` | Priority constant for `Log.w`
 `ERROR` | Priority constant for `Log.e`
-`SUPPRESS` |  This is a special constant used to disable logging.
+`SUPPRESS` |  This is a special constant used to disable logging
-`isDebug` | This is a boolean constant that contains `true` for debug builds.

 ### Methods